diegopacheco/sketch-dev-poc/README.md

 CONS
  - Slow.
 Claude code is faster.
  - I had to build it, there is not a pre-built image for linux.
+ - Browser tab sometimes closes out of the blue.
+ - When I try to push, I had to type my github credentials inside the docker container on the terminal but I could not type.